How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 How to Create a Google Sheets and WooCommerce Integration Flow

-Let's create a flow together using a template where "when a row is added in Google Sheets, order information is added to WooCommerce"!
+Let's create a flow together using a template to "add order information to WooCommerce when a row is added in Google Sheets"!

 The template used this time can be copied by clicking "Try it" on the banner below.